 Learning Challenge: How was Farsley affected in World War One?

-This half term we start by looking at the question ‘What did Farsley look like 100 years ago?’
-The children will begin the half term by walking around Farsley and observing how the local area has changed over the last 100 years.
-The main focus of the learning challenge will be looking at the war life of a resident of Farsley/Calverley – Henry Pearson.
-The children will follow Henry’s life from the village through to the Western Front.
+This half term we start by looking at the question ‘How was Farsley affected by World War One?’
+The children will begin the half term by looking at how the First World War fits into the history they have learned so far throughout Springbank.
+The main focus of the learning challenge will be looking at the war life of a resident of Farsley – Ewart Bannister.
+The children will follow Ewart’s life from the village through to the Western Front.
 In addition, the children will also look at what happened to the people who were left behind in the villages, towns and cities throughout the war and how their lives were affected.
-We will end the topic by showcasing the children’s work.
 The children will use a range of sources to further develop their historical knowledge.

 This term’s class novel is Private Peaceful by Michael Morpurgo.
 We will be using this novel as the main focus for our writing, reading and comprehension.
 Linking with British Values we have decided it is important to give children the historical context to this novel; ensuring they have a good understanding of what WW1 was and why it is important to remember it.
-We have begun by looking at WW1 poetry by poets such as Wilfred Owen, John McCrae and Laurence Binyon.
+We will begin by looking at WW1 poetry by poets such as Wilfred Owen, John McCrae and Laurence Binyon.
 The children will be writing their own remembrance poems in the style of these poets and performing them in groups and individually.
 We will then be moving on to look at using informal and formal language in different types of letters and diary entries, as well as looking at the history of the Christmas Day Truce.
 We will then look at how we can write from another person’s viewpoint other than our own.
-Children will have chance to put their new found skills in to practice by writing letters home from the point of view of Private Peaceful in the trenches on the Front.
-In terms of spelling, we will continue to work through spellings lists using our spelling contract books.
-Children are really impressing us with the amount of points that they are able to collect!
-Remember, children need to be aiming for a minimum of 30 points each week!
+Children will have chance to put their new found skills in to practice by writing letters home from a soldier on the front.
+In terms of spelling, we will continue to work through spellings lists using Spelling Shed.

 This term children will be continuing to build their fluency, reasoning and problem solving in a range of different contexts.
 We will begin by looking at line graphs, where we will interpret and draw our own graphs and apply these independently in Science.
 From this, we will move onto timetables so that we should be able to plan our own trips and should be experts at bus and train timetables!
 Having looked at addition and subtraction in Autumn 1, we will be moving on to show our knowledge of multiplication and division including using the language of prime, factor and multiple.
 We will end the half term by applying these skills to perimeter and area problems and will even be looking at the area of compound shapes.